dario-piotrowicz/next-on-Pages-redirects-with-middleware-bug-repro/README.md

 > [!NOTE]
 > Disclaimer:
-> The `.test.sh` script was shamefully copied and tweaked from
+> The `.test.sh` script was shamelessly copied and tweaked from
 > https://github.com/gabrielf/wrangler-api-route-trailing-slash